UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/00_GETTING_STARTED.md

 An important skill will be to know how to use Twig templating.
 It is basically just HTML and PHP that you can use to overwrite the default templating that Drupal provides.
 Quickly review https://www.drupal.org/docs/theming-drupal/twig-in-drupal/working-with-twig-templates to see how it works, but it will be most helpful to practice when you get to that stage.  https://sarahcodes.medium.com/getting-drupal-8-field-values-in-twig-22b80cb609bd is a great resource for knowing how to access the Drupal values (mostly the field values are important) within Twig.
 - Take a look at code/web/themes/ucsbwebrdhsub/templates/node--community.html.twig which is used for the Community display.
 It is a good example of how PHP and HTML is used in Twig to create a custom display for a content type.
 I recommend playing around with it by opening the file with cyberduck, and making sure you know how everything works in that file.
 When you save the file using Cyberduck, you will notice real time changes made to your multidev site on the Communities page after you clear caches.
 The best way to clear cache is to use Devel >> Cache Clear on the Drupal toolbar.
 If you make a change that crashes the Communities page, that's okay!
 Just undo the change using Cyberduck, then open a new window of the Research Data Hub website that is NOT on the communities page, and clear cache again.

+## Visual Studio Code
+- If you prefer visual studio code, it is also a great choice.
+- In terminal of vs code, clone the git to your local environment (if it's from github: click code and copy the address, and then git clone +addressUJustCopied ; if it's from patheon: click clone with git and copy the command line)
+- Besides, if u need to remove the old one to restart it (which happended a lot), make sure you already saved the change to somewhere else, such as a new random branch here. and then:  Remove-Item researchdata-ucsb-edu-v01 -Recurse -Force
+- now you should be fine with the clone part
+- Do the change you need in vs code
+- cd "file_name" (open the file)
+- git checkout -b "branch_name" (go to the branch to do the modify work. need to make sure that it work well in branch, and then merge it to the master one later to be safe)
+- save the files (ctrl S)
+- git add . (save it)
+- git commit -m "the_message_u_wanna_commit"
+- git push origin "branch_name"
+- now go to pantheon website, click dev, click merge, and then merge

 #### Create Custom Display using views:
 If you do not need a very customized content display, and you are using a view to display the content, then you may be able to skip the headache of Twig Templating by just using HTML inside Drupal.
 - A great example: Go onto your Drupal multidev site, and go to Manage >> Structure >> Views >> Edit Resources.